viewthespace/rubyxls/README.md

-# Rubyxml
+# Rubyxls

-Generate XML files using ruby.
-Rubyxml provides a simple DSL to express anything from simple ruby strings to complex Active Record models.
+Generate XLS files using ruby.
+Rubyxls provides a simple DSL to express anything from simple ruby strings to complex Active Record models.
 Support for multi-sheet workbooks, chart generation, and formula based cells included.

 ## Installation